 Students Recreate Robinson in VR

-A programmer doesn't always have to be a lone figure in a cave, hunched over and digging through lines of code all day.
+The role of a programmer doesn't fit into one box.
 The variety computer science offers is just as wide as its theory is deep.
-Computer science can take you anywhere, including the great outdoors.
+Computer science can take you anywhere and everywhere, including the great outdoors.
 Masters students Anthony Marinelli and Mary Moor experience just that with their senior project—recreating Rowan in virtual reality!

-Marinelli and Moor developed a 3D model of Robinson Hall and its surrounding areas by flying a drone around campus, using specialized equipment to scan the train.
+Marinelli and Moor developed a 3D model of Robinson Hall and the surrounding areas by scanning the terrain via drone.
 They used that data to create the 3D model.
-Marinelli and Moor next made the model tourable, so you could walk around Robinson Square virtually.
+They next made the model tourable, so you could walk around Robinson Square virtually.
 “We wanted to give people the ability to explore Rowan in 3D slightly differently than a static tour on a computer,” says Moor.

 The project wasn’t all smooth sailing, as the duo encountered several issues.
-At the start of the semester, the ARVR lab hadn’t been completely finished, so Marinelli and Moor had to take time out of their days to personally assist in equipment set up.
-On top of that, they needed permission from campus security every time they wanted to fly the drone around campus.
+At the start of the semester, the ARVR lab hadn’t been completely finished, so Marinelli and Moor had to personally assist in equipment set up.
+On top of that, they needed permission from campus security every time they wanted to fly the drone.
 “More than anything else,” Marinelli adds, “it was pioneering this new tech.
 It’s all new, so there’s really not a lot of resources to go off of.”

 An unsung hero of their work was Professor Rabbitz, who guided the students through the project.
 “I really enjoyed going out with the students and scanning buildings with the drone, and actually experiencing what they’re building in VR using our department’s VR lab,” says Rabbitz.